New Zealand profile - Timeline

 2007 October - Police arrest 17 people in anti-terror raids.
 Prosecutors accuse Maori activists of planning a violent campaign against the country's white majority.

-2008 November - John Key leads the centre-right National Party to victory in a general election, ending nine years of Labour-led government.
+2008 November - John Key leads the centre-right National Party to victory in a general election.

 2009 June - New Zealand's economy shrinks for the fifth consecutive quarter, making it officially the longest recession in the country's history.

-2009 August - New Zealand is to send about 70 elite SAS troops to Afghanistan for the third time at the request of the United States.
-They last served there in 2006.
+2009 August - New Zealand sends about 70 elite SAS troops to Afghanistan for the third time at the request of the United States.

 2010 October - Labour laws amended to help ensure that two big-budget films of the novel The Hobbit are made in New Zealand.